‘Help us,’ 10-year-old girl texts mom after terrorists kill her father

 The attackers used Stav’s lipstick to scrawl on the wall in Arabic that Hamas’s Al-Qassam Brigades doesn’t kill little children.

-However, in the nearby Kibbutz Kfar Aza, the corpses of some 40 Israeli babies, including some with their heads cut off, were found after the terrorists were defeated there.
+However, in the nearby Kibbutz Kfar Aza, the corpses of Israeli babies, including some with their heads cut off, were found after the terrorists were defeated there.

 Finally, as gun-battles raged outside, the neighbor arrived at the house and was able to secure the children.
 Lavi, who had remained silent during the whole ordeal, began to speak to his mom on the phone.